-To truly engage your potential market-base, your organization must attend and participate in relevant conferences, seminars and networking events.
-It is through one-on-one interaction with one’s competitors, stakeholders as well as pioneers in the industry that a company can establish its foundation for mutually beneficial partnerships.
+To truly engage your potential market base, your organization must attend and participate in relevant conferences, seminars, and networking events.
+It is through one-on-one interaction with one’s competitors, stakeholders as well and pioneers in the industry that a company can establish its foundation for mutually beneficial partnerships.
 Beyond printing out a standard tri-fold brochure, it is recommended that your team members host a stall or participate in a panel session on a cutting-edge topic or issue.
 Through carefully researched well-presented talks and enthusiastic participation in networking events, it is possible to make a name for your organization and brand yourself as an up-and-coming thought leader.

 Marketing Blunder #4: Inadequate Media Exposure